YinJC/uk-tex-faq/FAQ-empty.md

----
-layout: page
-title: Detecting that something is empty
+# Detecting that something is empty
----

 Suppose you need to know that the argument of your command is empty: that is, to distinguish between `\cmd{}`